(Left) Straight neck curve. (Right) Natural neck curve.

 What is cervical hypolordosis?

-Natural neck curvature consists of a smooth C-shaped arc, which helps to:
+A natural neck curvature consists of a smooth, inward C-shaped arc of around 43°.
+This curve helps to:

 support the weight of the head

 ensure alignment of the head above the pelvis.

 When someone's neck is abnormally straight, there is a reduced distance between the spinal vertabrae in the neck.
 This increases the amount of wear and tear on the vertabrae themselves and the cushioning spinal discs located between them, which can result in neck pain, stiffness, weakness, decreased range of motion, headaches or pain in the shoulders, arms or hands.

 Left untreated, the spinal vertabrae can degenerate further and potentially lead to:

 the formation of osteophytes ('bone spurs') on the vertabrae.

 Posture - When standing, sitting (and working) or even sleeping can lead to a gradual weakening of the muscles supporting the head and neck